open-telemetry/opentelemetry-specification/specification/baggage/api.md

 - the `Baggage`
 - functions to interact with the `Baggage` in a `Context`

+Please note: the functions described here are one way to approach interacting with the Baggage purely via the Context.
+Depending on language idioms, a language API may implement these functions by providing a struct or immutable object that represents the entire Baggage contents.
+This construct could then be added or removed from the Context with a single operation.
+For example, the [Clear](#clear) function could be implemented by having the user set an empty Baggage object/struct into the context.
+The [Get all](#get-all) function could be implemented by returning the Baggage object as a whole from the function call.
+If an idiom like this is implemented, the Baggage object/struct MUST be immutable, so that the containing Context also remains immutable.

 ### Baggage

 `Baggage` is used to annotate telemetry, adding context and information to metrics, traces, and logs.